 So the cross is not only victorious, it is fruitful.
 It bore the fruit of salvation in the loving act of Christ but has kept bearing new fruit throughout the ages.
 That’s why, if you go to the Church of San Clemente in Rome, you’ll see one of the most stunning mosaics in the Eternal City.
 The ancient instrument of subjection and death, wrapped with verdant vines supporting fruit of every shape and size, the triumphant cross become the tree of life.

-This post on the victory of the cross was originally written as a reflection on the reading of the Passion on Good Friday, but is also appropriate as a meditation on the Feast of the Exaltation of the Holy Cross on September 14.
+This post focuses on Good Friday, crucifixion, and the triumph and victory of the cross.
+It reflects on the reading of the Passion on Good Friday.
+It is also appropriate as a meditation on the Feast of the Exaltation of the Holy Cross on September 14.